peter279k/carbon-extended/README.md

 ## Available extended date formats

 - The customized format name is refer on SAS date format
-- Here are available extended formats: (it will br more customized formats...)
+- Here are available extended formats: (it will have more customized formats...)

 | customized format name |                                                                                    references                                                                                    |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |